In today's economy, is it better to buy a home or rent?

 Your lifestyle, and

 Buying a home is considered a long-term investment.
 Why?
-Because, as a general rule with a 30-year mortgage, you start building equity in your home between 7-10 years.
+As a general rule with a 30-year mortgage, you start building equity between years 7–10.
 Think about home equity as the portion of the property you actually own.
 It is the value of your home minus the balance of your mortgage.
 For example, if your home is valued at $450,000 and the balance of your mortgage is $300,000, you have $150,000 in equity.
-Between years 7-10, a larger portion of your mortgage payment starts going towards the loan balance, and less goes towards interest.
+Between years 7–10, a larger portion of your mortgage payment typically begins going toward principal rather than interest.

-Buying a home gives you an asset that appreciates in value.
-Generally, a home increases in value by 3%-5% annually.
-While home values have plateaued in today's economy, you are still building an asset that moves you toward financial well-being.
-This is a definite positive.
+Buying a home gives you an asset that can appreciate.
+Historically, home values have increased by roughly 3%–5% annually.
+While home values have plateaued in today's economy, you are still building an asset that moves you toward building wealth.
+This is a strong long-term financial advantage.
 Other benefits of buying a home include:

-* If you get a fixed-rate mortgage, you will have the same payment every month, year after year.
+If you get a fixed-rate mortgage, you will have the same monthly payment, year after year.

-* You can customize and landscape your property how you like.
+You can customize, improve, and landscape your property how you like.

-Here's where your finances really come into play.
+Here’s where your financial situation becomes especially important.
 What is the downside?

 High Upfront Costs: When you buy, you will have to make a down payment and pay closing costs.